The Best Terrarium Plants for Beginners (Expert Picks)

 With a taste for indirect light and a love of humid conditions, it’s such a set-and-forget genus.
 You know they will be happy in a terrarium, so you can leave them to do their thing stress-free.

-Broadly, they can be categorized into vines, foliage, and large, and I’ll give you a few examples for each.
+They can be categorized broadly into vines, foliage, and large, and I’ll give you a few examples for each.

 String of Turtles gets a feature in many of our terrarium builds!